cgettings/Light-Pollution-Map/README.md

 The script then uses Leaflet's built-in `distanceTo` function to compute the distance between the clicked point and the filtered dark points, and finally selects the closest single point (the default), or as many as the user specifies, potentially within a specified maximum distance.

-These points are then displayed on the map, with tooltips giving their brightness, distance, and coordinates; the un-rounded values are also sent to the console (accessible via "Developer tools" in a web browser).
+These points are then displayed on the map, with tooltips giving their brightness, distance, and coordinates; the unformatted values are also sent to the console (accessible via "Developer tools" in a web browser) as `LatLng` objects.

 ---